 The market research industry stands to gain significantly by improving continuing to strengthen the relationship between research participants and how their data matriculates to a final report or reporting systems in return for their compensation.
 Watch for companies like Veriglif who have assembled a consortium of consumer data suppliers with over 100 million first-party opted-in relationships with consumers to be a leading trust-based solution provider.
 Partnering with organizations that are building solutions that are not only blockchain-based but solving the validation and data-privacy concerns of the industry is paramount for the health of our mutual interests.

 Automation will continue to expand opportunities and reduce cost/risk

 Whether it’s in banking, manufacturing, or retail, automation is allowing companies to maximize profits and increase the quality of their services while also diminishing human effort.
 In the following years, automation will increase its importance as experts predict that 50% of jobs around the world have the potential to be automatized.
-Furthermore, recent declarations made by Tesla’s CEO Elon Musk alluded to the possibility that a truly driverless car will be a possibility in 2020.
+Furthermore, recent declarations made by Tesla’s CEO Elon Musk alluded to the possibility that a truly driverless car and commercial trucks will be a possibility in 2021.